So… your subscriber’s renewal failed?

 - Who you are

-- The problem (what the dunning charge is, your suggestions as to why the payment may have failed, and so on)
+- The problem (what the dunning charge is, your suggestions as to the causes of any payment failures, and so on)

 - The payment retry date